1919 Georgia Tech Golden Tornado football team: Auburn

 The starting lineup was Guill (left end), Fincher (left tackle), Lebey (left guard), Phillips (center), Dowling (right guard), Huffines (right tackle), Staton (right end), McDonough (quarterback), Barron (left halfback), Ferst (right halfback), Harlan (fullback).

 Postseason

 After a divorce in 1919, Heisman left Atlanta to prevent any social embarrassment to his former wife, who chose to remain in the city.
-He picked Bill Alexander as successor and went back to Penn for three seasons from 1920–1922.
+He picked Bill Alexander as successor and went back to the University of Pennsylvania for three seasons, from 1920 to 1922.